Adaptive Cost-Efficient Evaluation for Reliable Patent Claim Generation: Introduction

 \section{Introduction}

-The generation and validation of patent claims represent a uniquely high-stakes challenge in natural language processing.
+Validating generated patent claims poses a uniquely high-stakes challenge in natural language processing.
 Unlike general prose, patent claims simultaneously function as technical descriptions and legally binding definitions of intellectual property rights.
 In this domain, a single word choice error, antecedent inconsistency, or logical contradiction can render a claim legally defective, with significant financial and legal repercussions~\citep{mpep2173,faber2023}.
-Consequently, automating the validation of generated patent claims requires rigorous adherence to legal and structural standards, such as antecedent consistency and logical soundness, which far exceed the demands of standard text evaluation.
+Consequently, automating the validation of generated patent claims requires rigorous adherence to legal and structural standards, such as antecedent consistency and logical soundness, while far exceeding the approaches for evaluating standard text generation.

-Despite these stringent requirements, existing evaluation methodologies fail to reconcile validation accuracy with computational scalability.
+With these stringent requirements, existing text generation evaluation methodologies fail to reconcile validation accuracy with computational scalability.
 Reference-based metrics, including BLEU~\citep{papineni2002bleu}, ROUGE~\citep{lin2004rouge}, and BERTScore~\citep{zhang2019bertscore}, rely on surface-level n-gram overlap or semantic embedding similarity.
 These metrics are not designed to diagnose structural flaws, such as antecedent basis violations or circular dependencies, which are critical for legal validity~\citep{mpep2173}.
-Conversely, while the LLM-as-a-Judge paradigm offers stronger reasoning capabilities, utilizing these models as unconstrained evaluators introduces a critical conflict between industrial-scale throughput and the high reliability required in legal review.
-First, the extreme computational demand of large-scale models renders the exhaustive verification of millions of patent claims economically unsustainable.
+Conversely, while the LLM-as-a-Judge approach offers stronger reasoning capabilities, utilizing LLMs as unconstrained evaluators introduces a critical conflict between industrial-scale throughput and the high reliability required in legal review.
+First, the extreme computational demand of large-scale models creates a significant scalability bottleneck for exhaustive verification of millions of patent claims.
 Second, even when resources are available, the inherent stochasticity of generative systems without structured legal grounding often produces plausible but incorrect justifications.
-Consequently, this combination of prohibitive cost and probabilistic instability falls short of the reliability and transparency requirements of legal review.
+Consequently, this combination of substantial computational overhead and probabilistic instability falls short of the reliability and transparency requirements of legal review.